konrad88k/PokeTYPE/readme.md

 // Build with ES6 + Webpack. - 'https://webpack.js.org/guides/installation/'

-// Deploy with GitHub Pages.
+// Deploy with GitHub Pages or Netlify.

 ---
     Generations of pokemons: